Dinoplex Documentation, Wiring and Repair Guides

 • Ferrari Dino 206 Wiring, '68 Europe (PDF)

-• Ferrari Dino 246 Wiring, '69 Europe (PDF)
+• Ferrari Dino 246 L and early M Wiring, '69 Europe (PDF)

-Dinoplex C "C", "D" and early "CA" models were fitted with a metal housing for the Normale/Emergenza switch, later "CA", "CB" and "DA" models came with a bakelite switch housing.
-Dinoplex C "E" and "EA" models were delivered without switch and Emergenza/Normale wiring.
+Dinoplex C "C", "D" and early "CA" models were fitted with a metal housing for the Normale/Emergenza switch, later "CA", "CB", "DA" and "DAX" models came with a bakelite switch housing.
+The Normale/Emergenza switch selected between the capacitive Dino ignition (Normale) and a fallback Points and Coil ignition setup (Emergenza) in case the Dinoplex should fail.
+In most setups the tach was only functional in the Normale setting and disabled in the Emergenza mode.

 ^top